Art-Sells/Arells/Build-Notes.md

 - Compare Main ENV with Test ENV before deployments
 - Test (with vavity.info) on socials (DM's/etc)

+### Test Online
+-  both desktop(multiple browsers)/mobile
+- In notion:
+- - Users
+- - - (current) number of email created, date, time, etc
+- - - chart
+- - save/update .json info every second to ext Dsk (then every day save/update cold)

+## Loading Modules in all pages
+- All of them fade in and out (same as modules and pages in vavity.info)

+## After Test
+- Save VavityCodeBase (with everything that has "Vavity" from Arells) architecture Offline (for testing) and online version (for deployment) and entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
+Then update Vavity Git
+Vavity Architecture:
+Separate Vavity architecture Offline (for testing) and prepare online version (for deployment)

 ## Final Test
 - Remove typos from Arells/Vavity readmes, and UI
 - - In notion: